ernestyalumni/CompPhys/moreCUDA/README.md

 I ran [`queryb.cu`](https://github.com/ernestyalumni/CompPhys/blob/master/CUDA-By-Example/queryb.cu)

-I **highly recommend** this link for reading to do C++ classes on the device *right*: [Separate Compilation and Linking of CUDA C++ Device Code](https://devblogs.nvidia.com/parallelforall/separate-compilation-linking-cuda-device-code/)
+I **highly recommend** this link for reading to do C++ classes on the device *right*: [Separate Compilation and Linking of CUDA C++ Device Code](https://devblogs.nvidia.com/parallelforall/separate-compilation-linking-cuda-device-code/) from Tony Scudiero and Mike Murphy.

 It may not be immediately evident, but from reading the article, it becomes clear that you can use
 * *both* `__host__` and `__device__` prefixes (or decorations) so class can be used on both the host **and** the device